Classical certification of quantum gates under the dimension assumption: Certification of single-qubit quantum models

-In \cref{fig:numerics} we plot $\approx 10^4$ randomly generated noisy quantum models, as well as a linear upper bound on the distance given the failing probability, which we estimated from sampling $10^7$ random models.
-This numerical investigation follows the theoretical predictions of the linear scaling of the distances as a function of $\veps$ in \cref{th:selftest_S}, and allows us to estimate the coefficient of this linear function to be approximately $5$.
+In \cref{fig:numerics} (top) we plot approximately $10^3$ randomly generated noisy quantum models, as well as a linear worst-case upper bound on the distance given the failing probability, which we estimated from sampling $10^7$ random models.
+In addition to the unitary noise, we consider adding depolarizing noise with the depolarizing parameters $\frac{1}{5}$ and $\frac{4}{5}$, as well as the purely depolarizing noise added to the $\Sgate^\dagger$, as described above.
+In \cref{fig:numerics} (bottom) we present histograms for the considered noise models, apart from the purely depolarizing noise.
+As one can see from the histograms, the unitary noise results in better scaling on average, but it is also the one which produces the worst-case behavior.

+The performed numerical investigation follows the theoretical predictions of the linear scaling of the distances as a function of $\veps$ in \cref{th:selftest_S}, and allows us to estimate the coefficient of this linear function to be approximately $5$.
 This results in the sample complexity of $\frac{5}{\veps}\ln(\delta^{-1})$, which amounts to approximately $2000$ repetitions for $\veps = \delta = 0.01$, or approximately $300$ repetitions for $\veps = \delta = 0.05$.